bluegrassdigital/bluegrass-html-boilerplate/README.md

 4. [nestable-grid](https://github.com/bluegrassdigital/nestable-grid) - a flexible/nestable responsive grid system
 5. [blueq](https://github.com/bluegrassdigital/blueq) - media query and breakpoint mixins and functions
 6. [Autoprefixer](https://github.com/postcss/autoprefixer) - a post-processing build task to avoid having to write vendor prefixes
+7. Scss files are automatically linted with our style rules in the .scss-lint.yml config

 ## HTML

 1. [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) for simple layouts and partials to avoid repetitive code
+2. Nunjucks pages and partials are automatically linted with our style rules in the .htmlhintrc config to catch some common errors

 ## Writing Documentation